Carcar

 Carcar, officially the City of Carcar (Dakbayan sa Carcar; Lungsod ng Carcar), is a component city in the province of Cebu, Philippines.
 According to the 2024 census, it has a population of 140,308 people.

 History

 Before Spanish colonization, Carcar was known as "Kabkad" and it was part of area called "Sialo" which was ruled by the Sri Lumay (Rajahmura Lumaya), who had established his kingdom in Cebu Island and ruled from the Singhapala (present-day Mabolo in the north part of Cebu City).
 Sri Lumay had 4 sons, namely Alho, Ukob, Parang the Limp, and Bantug (father of Rajah Humabon).
 Sri Alho ruled a land south of Cebu, which was known as Sialo, which included Singhapala to Carcar-Valladolid (on the central east coast of Cebu Island) and beyond up to Santander (southern end of Cebu Island, 200 km from Mabolo).

 Spanish rule

+The Parish church of Carcar is an example of Filipino Mudejar Islamic architecture adapted for Christian use.

 It became a town in 1599.
 Carcar is considered one of the oldest towns in Cebu, with its Spanish influence lasting for more than 300 years.